raspberrypilearning/rocket-launch/en/step_1.md

 ## Introduction

-In this project, you will make an animation of a rocket launching into orbit.
-Depending on how much fuel you give it, its mission will succeed or fail.
+Make an animation of a rocket launching into orbit.
+The amount of fuel you give it will decide whether or not it successfully reaches orbit.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Computer programming and space flight:**</span> Computers, and computer programmers, have been a part of spaceflight since it began.
 The maths needed to get spacecraft into space and move them around there are just too complex for humans to do as fast as astronauts need the answers.